jongtaek-kim/Informatics-Resource-For-Pathologists/Cedars_Sinai_Informatics/README.md

 $ conda install numpy
 ```
 &nbsp;
-#### If you have Windows Operating System, download the Miniconda installer for Windows [(here)](https://docs.conda.io/en/latest/miniconda.html).
+#### A) If you have Windows Operating System, download the Miniconda installer for Windows [(here)](https://docs.conda.io/en/latest/miniconda.html).
 Instructions are [(here)](https://conda.io/projects/conda/en/latest/user-guide/install/windows.html).
 Be sure to download the Python 3.7 version!

 &nbsp;

-#### If you have Mac OS, download the MiniConda installer for Mac [(here)](https://docs.conda.io/en/latest/miniconda.html).
+#### B) If you have Mac OS, download the Miniconda installer for Mac [(here)](https://docs.conda.io/en/latest/miniconda.html).
 Instructions are [(here)](https://conda.io/projects/conda/en/latest/user-guide/install/macos.html).
 Be sure to download the Python 3.7 version!
 After downloading, run the following in your terminal:

 ```bash
 $ bash Miniconda3-latest-MacOSX-x86_64.sh
 ```
 &nbsp;

-#### If you have Linux OS such as Ubuntu or Debian, download the MiniConda installer for Linux [(here)](https://docs.conda.io/en/latest/miniconda.html).
+#### C) If you have Linux OS such as Ubuntu or Debian, download the Miniconda installer for Linux [(here)](https://docs.conda.io/en/latest/miniconda.html).
 Be sure to download the Python 3.7 version!

-&nbsp;

 &nbsp;
 ## 3. Introduction to NGS Variant Calling Tutorial